GoogleCloudPlatform/community/tutorials/zero-to-deploy-with-chef.md

 You should see output streaming by as the command operates.
 It should terminate with something like `Chef Client finished, 2/8 resources updated in 35 seconds`.

-Awesomesauce!
+Awesome!
 You just provisioned a Compute Engine instance on GCP using a single machine running Chef Client.
 You can check the status of your Compute Engine instance on the **[VM Instances](https://console.cloud.google.com/compute/instances)** page.